MahjongRepository/tenhou-python-bot/README.md

 ## How to run it?

-Run `pythone main.py` it will connect to the tenhou.net and will play a match.
+1. `pip install -r requirements.txt`
-After the end of the match it will close connection to the server
+2. Run `pythone main.py` it will connect to the tenhou.net and will play a game

 ## Configuration instructions